 Enough said, eh?

-The withdrawal method is completely dependent on your partner and his self-control.
-He has to make sure he pulls out before he ejaculates AND he has to keep his semen away from your vulva when he does so.
-So it’s really important that your partner understands his own sexual response patterns.
-He should also pee before you have sex in case there are any sperm hanging out from a previous ejaculation.
+The withdrawal method is completely dependent on your partner and their self-control.
+They have to make sure they pull out before they ejaculate AND they have to keep semen away from the vulva.
+So it’s really important that your partner understands their own sexual response patterns.
+They should also pee before you have sex in case there are any sperm hanging out from a previous ejaculation.